 Since it uses an app for control, very minimal training is required as all the controls are explained by both the users’ manual and the app itself.

 To have a video review of the controls, watch them above.

 The Holy Stone X300C is a great performer in the airspace.
 It is capable of making 3D rolls/spins, instantaneous swings, throttle and many other drone acrobatics.
 The automation of takeoffs and landings make it even easier to control.
 This drone has an effective control distance of between 50 and 100 meters and the 6-axis gyro and its unique design play a great role in the drone’s stability.

 Despite all those great features, the drone’s flight performance is not totally devoid of shortcomings.
 The leading among them is the annoying lag duration of 5 seconds for the drone’s control signals.
-This means, it takes about 5 seconds between the time you press a control and the time the drone responds to the control.
+This means that it takes about 5 seconds between the time you press a control and the time the drone responds to the control.
 Some will undoubtedly find this quite annoying.

 Despite that, this drone is really worth trying out.
 The flight features of the drone include: